By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Three local front doors open most of these:

-• NC 211: dial 2-1-1.
+- NC 211: dial 2-1-1.
 Free, 24/7.
 Routes you to rent, utility, food, and medical help.

-• Orange County DSS: energy assistance, food benefits, and Medicaid.
+- Orange County DSS: 919-245-2800.
+Energy assistance, food benefits, and Medicaid.

 Property tax relief

-• Homestead Exclusion: greater of $25,000 or 50% off taxable value.
-2026 income limit $38,800.
-Age 65+ or totally and permanently disabled.
-Deadline June 1.
+- Homestead Exclusion: greater of $25,000 or 50% off taxable value (and up to one acre).
+2025 income limit $38,800.
+Age 65+ on January 1, or totally and permanently disabled.

-• Disabled Veteran Exclusion: $45,000 off, no income limit, no age requirement.
+- Disabled Veteran Exclusion: $45,000 off, no income limit, no age requirement.
+An unmarried surviving spouse may also qualify.

 For the full walk-through of how these statewide programs work (and the Circuit Breaker lien trap in particular), see our guide to NC senior property tax relief.